 The Army’s ‘weekly spin cycles’

-That approach is exactly what the Army is looking for, Mr. Miller said.
-But it requires getting technology out of development facilities and into the hands of soldiers during training.
-Mr. Miller said that is now happening routinely.
+That approach is exactly what the Army is looking for, Mr. Miller said, but it requires bringing technology out of development facilities and into soldiers’ hands during training.
+Mr. Miller said it is now happening routinely.

-During a recent training event in the California desert, Mr. Miller saw units with the 1st Cavalry Division “not only using drones in new and novel ways” but also able to print replacement drone frames quickly when one would break.
+During a recent training event in the California desert, Mr. Miller saw units with the 1st Cavalry Division “not only using drones in new and novel ways” but also able to quickly print replacement drone frames when one broke.

 That level of integration is a complete change from the Army’s past.

-The adoption of new tech has started what Mr. Miller described as “weekly spin cycles,” saying that the Army is acting more and more like “a company that wants to stay current.”
+The adoption of new technology has started what Mr. Miller describes as “weekly spin cycles.”
+He said the Army is acting more and more like “a company that wants to stay current.”

 That includes using older systems in new ways.
-There are examples of the Army loading completely new software onto vehicle computers designed decades ago, modernizing the way soldiers can use them without paying for an entirely new piece of equipment.
-But it also means updating critical things that have lagged behind.
+The Army is loading completely new software onto vehicle computers designed decades ago, modernizing how soldiers use them without paying for an entirely new piece of equipment.
+It also means updating critical elements that have lagged behind.

 “A lot of the barriers that we at the Army used to have to deal with upwards have been removed,” Mr. Miller said.

-He credited Defense Secretary Pete Hegseth’s drive for purchasing process reforms.
+He credited Defense Secretary Pete Hegseth’s drive for reforming the purchasing process.

 “Now, we’re able to own our own destiny much more fluidly,” he said.

-The shift is already happening across multiple army formations, with industry sources and defense officials telling The Washington Times that testing of new technology is happening in the 82nd Airborne Division, the 25th Infantry Division, the 4th Infantry Division and the 36th Engineer Brigade.
+The shift is underway across multiple Army formations.
+Industry sources and defense officials told The Washington Times that testing of new technology is underway in the 82nd Airborne Division, the 25th Infantry Division, the 4th Infantry Division and the 36th Engineer Brigade.

-All across the country and the Army, soldiers are testing new systems to see if they can keep up with the demands of the force.
+Across the country and in the Army, soldiers are testing systems to see whether they can keep up with the demands of the force.

-This combination of real-world testing and development with rapid prototyping and adoption — measured in weeks, instead of years — isn’t a science fiction future.
-Soldiers are, according to Mr. Miller and others, driving innovations meant for the battlefield America may find itself on in the very near future.
+This combination of real-world testing and development, with rapid prototyping and adoption measured in weeks rather than years, isn’t science fiction.
+Mr. Miller and others say soldiers are driving innovations meant for the battlefield on which America may find itself in the near future.

-The Army’s goal, Mr. Miller said, is to maintain the U.S. advantage with defense technology, ensuring that in the most dangerous situations that pose the greatest risk on the battlefield U.S. adversaries are met with replaceable tools — not human soldiers.
+The Army’s goal, Mr. Miller said, is to maintain the U.S. advantage in defense technology, ensuring that in the most dangerous situations on the battlefield, U.S. adversaries are met with replaceable tools, not human soldiers.

 • John T. Seward can be reached at jseward@washingtontimes.com.